marcoscv-work/experimental-liferay-themes/README.md

 * New lateral-portlets-menu-theme
-* It use vertical dockbar over your _styled liferay theme
+* It uses vertical dockbar over your _styled liferay theme
 * We will be able to change dockbar colors easier

 ![alt tag](https://raw.githubusercontent.com/marcoscv-work/experimental-liferay-themes/master/previews/lateral-portlets-menu-theme.gif)